syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio/template-studio.md

     ![LogIn to the WebApp](images/WebApplogIn.png)

-#### Server Application, ASP.NET Core hosted Web Application, and Progressive Web Application with ASP.NET Core hosted
+#### Server Application, ASP.NET Core Hosted Web Application, and Progressive Web Application with ASP.NET Core Hosted

-1. For register the application, submit your email address and create a password.
+1. To register the application, submit your email address and create a password.

     ![Register the application](images/RegisterApplication.png)

-2. Confirming registration by clicking **Click here to confirm your account.**
+2. Confirm your registration by clicking **Click here to confirm your account.**

     ![Register the confirmation](images/RegisterConfirmation.png)

-3. Submit your registered email address and password to login the application.
+3. Submit your registered email address and password to log in to the application.

     ![login to the application](images/Login.png)

 #### Web Application and Progressive Web Application

-1. Login to the application using Gmail accounts.
+1. Log in to the application using Gmail accounts.

     ![Google login](images/GoogleLogin.png)